Ms. Jessica Fraser

-I have over sixteen years of experience as a teacher, working in many different Minnesota schools, including Friedell Middle School, Apple Valley Area Learning Center, and Faribault High School.
-Most recently before I came to Southland I spent four years at Rochester Off Campus Charter High School.
+Experience I have over nineteen years of experience as a teacher, working in many different Minnesota schools, including Friedell Middle School, Apple Valley Area Learning Center, and Faribault High School.
+Most recently before I came to Southland I spent four years at Rochester Off Campus Charter High School, now called Rosa Parks.

-To keep up-to-date with my professional knowledge and my teaching skills, I go to workshops, conferences, in-service meetings, college classes, and seminars.
+Professional Development To keep up-to-date with my professional knowledge and my teaching skills, I attend workshops, conferences, in-service meetings, college classes, and seminars.
 I read professional books and collaborate with my fellow teachers.
-I am currently enrolled in the Master's of English program at Minnesota University, Mankato.
-And I love to teach!
-I enjoy teaching, and I am proud that I am a teacher.
-So you can relax.
-You are in good hands this year with me, Ms. Fraser.
+I am currently earning my master's degree in English through Minnesota State University, Mankato.

 During high school, I was always reading ahead in English assignments, or reading a novel in class.
 My teachers were surprised when they called on me; even though it looked like I wasn't paying attention, I knew the answers.
 My teachers believed in me.
 They told me, "You can do anything."
 I remember many of them, and I am grateful for what they did for me and all of their students.

-When it came to deciding what to be when I grew up, teaching, and teaching words, was the natural choice for me.
+When it came to deciding what to be when I grew up, teaching was for me.
 I graduated in 2002 from the University of Iowa in Iowa City, with a Bachelor of Arts Degree in English and Education.
-Since then I have taught students of every age, from preschool to twelfth grade.
+I moved to Minnesota that summer, and since then I have taught students of every age, from preschool to twelfth grade.
 I have taught in big schools and small ones.
-I have worked and lived in the same community, and I have commuted up to eighty miles each way to reach my classroom.
+I have worked and lived in the same community, and I have commuted to reach my classroom.

 I am not lonely anymore, and I can help kids who struggle like I did.
 Today is a lot different from when I was ten...books aren't the only form of escape.
 Now most kids have mobile devices, with music and games and videos and social media sites.
 I want to make sure they don't get lost, so I'm going to be someone who tells them, "You can do anything," and teach them the skills they need to do it.